nashville-software-school/front-end-curriculum/16-modern-tools-101/README.md

 touch Gruntfile.js
 ```

 After completing those tasks, replace the contents of `package.json` file - which got created with the `npm init` command - with the following configuration code.
+Move all of your JavaScript into the `javascripts` folder.

 ```js
 {